dmccreary/graph-data-modeling-course/docs/glossary.md

 **Example:** In a logistics graph, students use address nodes to represent delivery locations.

-#### Autonomous Vehicles
+#### Autonomous Vehicle Graph

-**Autonomous Vehicles** use graph-based models to analyze and navigate their environment.
+The use of graph-based models to allow vehicles analyze and navigate their environment based on sensor data.

 **Example:** We can build a graph for an autonomous vehicle system, linking road segments, intersections, and traffic signals.

+#### Bayesian Network Analysis

+A statistical method that applies Bayes' theorem to update the probability of a hypothesis as more evidence becomes available, using a directed acyclic graph to model variables and their probabilistic dependencies.

+**Example:** In Bayesian Network Analysis, a network might represent medical diagnoses, where nodes are symptoms and diseases, and edges represent conditional probabilities.
+For instance, given the presence of a symptom (evidence), the network can update the likelihood of a specific disease.

+#### Bitemporal

+The process of modeling two dimensions of time included real-world time and system-recorded time.

+Bitemporal graphs are frequently used in high-stakes regulated environments that require reports to be run that exactly recrate a report run in the past.

+**Example:** A physical makes a diagnosis based on inaccurate blood tests.
+A bitemporal graph must be able to roll back corrections to show the state of the chart when the physician made the diagnosis.

-#### Broader Concepts
+#### Broader Concept

-**Broader Concepts** refer to higher-level ideas that encompass more specific concepts in a hierarchy.
+Higher-level ideas that encompass more specific concepts in a hierarchy.

 **Example:** We can define "Mathematics" as a broader concept for "Algebra" and "Geometry" in a graph.

-#### Building Models
+#### Building Model

-**Building Models** is the process of designing and implementing graph-based representations of real-world systems.
+The process of designing and implementing graph-based representations of real-world buildings that include real-time sensor data to predict how factors such as sunlight and external heat will predict the need for heating and cooling services.

-**Example:** We can build a graph model of a healthcare system to visualize patient-to-doctor relationships.
+**Example:** We can build a graph model of a large building to visualize the airflow within a building.

 #### Call Graph

-A **Call Graph** represents function or method calls in a program, modeled as a directed graph.
+A graph representation of function or method calls in a program, modeled as a directed graph.

-**Example:** We can call graph to identify critical functions and optimize performance in a program.
+**Example:** We can call graph to identify dependencies of critical bugs in software and understand what client modules will be impacted by a new bug.

 #### Catalog Graph

-A **Catalog Graph** models a product catalog as a graph, with nodes for items and edges representing relationships.
+Graph models of product catalog as a graph, with nodes for items and edges representing relationships between products.

 **Example:** We can build a catalog graph to visualize how products are related through accessories or upgrades.

 #### Causal Graph

-A **Causal Graph** models cause-and-effect relationships between entities or events.
+A graph models that show the cause-and-effect relationships between entities or events.

 **Example:** We can use a causal graph to explore factors contributing to delays in a project timeline.

 #### City Graph

-A **City Graph** models the infrastructure and relationships within a city, including locations, roads, and services.
+A graph that models the infrastructure and relationships within a city, including locations, roads, and services.

+Examples of nodes in a city graph include businesses, food banks, homeless shelters, stoplights, utility poles, fire extinguishers and emergency service locations such as firehouses.

 **Example:** We can create a city graph to simulate traffic flow and optimize transportation routes.

-#### Code Graphs
+#### Code Graph

-**Code Graphs** represent relationships within codebases, such as function calls, dependencies, or module structures.
+A graph representation of the relationships within a software codebases, such as function calls, dependencies, or module structures.

 **Example:** We can create a graph to analyze dependencies in a software project, linking classes and methods.